Watch Edgbaston 2005 on Sky Sports, including watchalong with players on Sunday

 What followed was pure theatre as the Test went down to the wire, producing some iconic cricketing moments.

-Three of England's victorious team - skipper Vaughan, opener Marcus Trescothick and paceman Steve Harmison - will join us on Sunday for a 'Watchalong' special on Sky Sports Cricket and our YouTube channel to relive the epic conclusion to the Test match.
+Four of England's victorious team - skipper Vaughan, Kevin Pietersen, Marcus Trescothick Steve Harmison - will join us, along with Australian great Shane Warne on Sunday from 12pm for a 'Watchalong' special on Sky Sports Cricket and our YouTube channel.

 The former internationals will share their unique insights and personal memories about the Edgbaston thriller as well as the series as a whole, which England won 2-1 to claim their first Ashes victory since 1987.

-Watch the Edgbaston Test from 12.30pm on Thursday on Sky Sports Cricket, with the watchalong of day four on Sunday.
+Watch the Edgbaston Test from 12.30pm on Thursday on Sky Sports Cricket, with the watchalong of day four from 12pm on Sunday.